heartsucker/iron-csrf/README.md

 CSRF protection for the Rust web framework Iron.

-`iron-csrf` uses AES-GCM to sign and verify timestamped CSRF cookies and their accompanying tokens.
+`iron-csrf` uses either ChaCha20Poly1305 or AES-GCM to sign and verify timestamped CSRF cookies and their accompanying tokens.

-There is an example `iron` server in the directory [./examples](./examples), and more information can be found in the docs hosted at [docs.rs](https://docs.rs/iron-csrf/). a complete reference implementation can be found on [github](https://github.com/heartsucker/iron-reference).
+There is an example `iron` server in the directory [./examples](./examples), and more information can be found in the docs hosted at [docs.rs](https://docs.rs/iron-csrf/).
+A complete reference implementation can be found on [github](https://github.com/heartsucker/iron-reference).

 ## Contributing